-Health Services works to assist students to meet their educational and personal goals by addressing their health concerns during enrollment.
-Health Services' Health Education section provides health education, wellness promotion, and risk reduction programming to students.
-Health Services maintain the University's strategic vision of "shared responsibility" to plan, develop, implement, and evaluate health promotion techniques.
-Health Services is a resource for those in need and designed to provide medical care for uncomplicated illnesses and injuries that are of recent onset and short duration.
+Student Health works to assist students to meet their educational and personal goals by addressing their health concerns during enrollment.
+Student Healths' Health Education section provides health education, wellness promotion, and risk reduction programming to students.
+Student Health maintain the University's strategic vision of "shared responsibility" to plan, develop, implement, and evaluate health promotion techniques.
+Student Health is a resource for those in need and designed to provide medical care for uncomplicated illnesses and injuries that are of recent onset and short duration.

-Edinburg: 613 N. Sugar Road, next to the University Recreation Building, Phone: 956-665-2511

-Brownsville: Cortez Hall # 237, Phone: 956-882-3896

-Open Monday through Friday from 8:00 a.m. to 5:00 p.m., closed on weekends and designated holidays.

-View the Health Services' webpage at www.utrgv.edu/health-services/
+Edinburg: 613 N. Sugar Road, next to the University Recreation Building, Phone: 956-665-2511 Brownsville: Cortez Hall # 237, Phone: 956-882-3896 Open Monday through Friday from 8:00 a.m. to 5:00 p.m., closed on weekends and designated holidays.
+View the Student Health's webpage at www.utrgv.edu/health-services/